Sarah Silverman Asks: 'Can You Love Someone Who Did Bad Things?'

 "It sucks, and some of our heroes will be taken down and we will discover bad things about people we like, or in some cases, people we love."

 Multiple female comics have accused C.K. of sexual misconduct, including masturbating in front of them.
-Last week, C.K. admitted that "the stories are true," after previously declining to comment on the rumors about him.
-One of the women told The New York Times that for years afterward, she felt angry and betrayed, and the interaction was a factor in her deciding not pursue comedy.
+Last week, C.K. admitted that "the stories are true" after previously declining to comment on the rumors about him.
+One of the women told The New York Times that for years afterward, she felt angry and betrayed and that the interaction was a factor in her deciding not pursue comedy.

-"He wielded his power with women in messed up ways," Silverman continues.
+"He wielded his power with women in messed-up ways," Silverman continues.
 "I could couch this with heartwarming stories of our friendship and what a great dad he is, but that's totally irrelevant, isn't it?
 Yes, it is."

 After the Times story broke, HBO cut ties with C.K., the distributor of his upcoming film canceled its release, and FX canceled its deal with his production company.